 1974 are long gone.
 Yet Gerard’s spirit of innovation through research and technology is still very much alive.
 The region is now known for Philips spin offs as ASML, responsible for over 80% over the world’s chipmaking machines.
 And what about NatLab?
 Its successor High Tech Campus is the smartest square mile of the world, with over 10.000 researches, developers and entrepreneurs.
 The heart of Brainport.

-You might understand that the fact Aequo Audio is originated in Eindhoven, is no coincidence.
-The designers and engineers of Aequo Audio believe in the credo of the region where they were raised: innovation trough collaboration, research and technology.
+You might understand that the fact Aequo Audio originated in Eindhoven, is no coincidence.
+The designers and engineers of Aequo Audio believe in the credo of the region where they were raised: innovation through collaboration, research and technology.
 At the same time, the location of the Netherlands between Germany, England, France and Denmark feels as being in the middle of Europe’s most important audio

 Aequo Audio Whitepapers